raselroky/BlogPost-python_Django/README.md

 3. create,delete,update is set for post

-4. show all data or record home page
+4. see all data or record in home page(from database)